-The Adult Diabetes Clinics at the University of Florida treat patients with Type 1 Diabetes, Type 2 Diabetes, and Gestational Diabetes.
-In addition, our UF providers seek to treat a variety of complications secondary to diabetes including retinopathy, endocrine and liver disorders, as well as cardiovascular disease.
+The adult diabetes program at the University of Florida focuses on treating patients with all manifestations of diabetes, in addition to complications secondary to the disease including retinopathy, endocrine and liver disorders, as well as cardiovascular disease.

 - Visit the UF Health Eye Center for information on diabetic eye care.